Whitehead's trogon

 It is primarily an insectivore, but also eats various plant materials, including fruits and seeds.
 Other than the timing of its breeding—typically between April and June—little is known about its breeding biology.
 The International Union for Conservation of Nature rates Whitehead's trogon as a near-threatened species.
 While its population numbers have not been quantified, the trogon is thought to be declining.
 Habitat loss is a key threat.

 Taxonomy and etymology

 English ornithologist Richard Bowdler Sharpe first described Whitehead's trogon for science in 1888, using a specimen collected on Mount Kinabalu, in the Malaysian state of Sabah.
 He gave it the scientific name Harpactes whiteheadi, assigning it to the genus containing other Asian trogons.
 There are no subspecies.
 Molecular studies indicate that it is most closely related to the Philippine trogon.

 The genus name Harpactes is a transcription of the Greek word harpaktes, meaning "robber".
-The species and common names honour the British explorer John Whitehead, who first collected the bird.
+The species and common names honor the British explorer John Whitehead, who first collected the bird.